battlecode/battlecode-server-2017/specs.md

 Running code uses bytecodes.
 Each turn, a robot can spend up to 10000 bytecodes on computation.
 If this limit is reached, the robot's turn is immediately ended and the computation is continued on the next turn.
 Using `yield()` and `selfdestruct()` can end a turn early, saving bytecodes and ending computation.
 The former is generally preferred.
 For cowboy robots, each bytecode above 2000 gives 0.00005 `actiondelay`.

+Example: if a SOLDIER (cowboy) currently has 0 `actiondelay`, then it can attack.
+After attacking, the SOLDIER will have 2 `attackdelay`.
+At the end of the turn, this counter decrements to 1.
+At the end of the next turn, this counter decrements to 0.
+That means that two turns after the initial attack, the SOLDIER can attack again.
+In the case of fractional `actiondelay`, a robot is only unable to move or attack if its `actiondelay` is greater than or equal to 1.

 ### Sensors